diandramelo/diandramelo/README.md

 ![welcome_gift](welcome.gif)

 <p align="center">
-    A Brazilian engineer and an aspiring Data Scientist passionate about data, with large understanding on the use of a variety of statistical and machine learning methods and an ease in coding. <br><br>
+    A Brazilian engineer | Data Scientist passionate about data, with large understanding on the use of a variety of statistical and machine learning methods and an ease in coding. <br><br>
     <a href="https://www.linkedin.com/in/diandra-melo-99315711b/">
         <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>
     <a href="mailto:dcxsmelo@gmail.com?subject=[GitHub]%20Hello%20Diandra">